gwizdala/gwizdala.github.io/content/posts/google-slides-presentation-generator.md

 The generator is built to be extended to fit whatever use cases you and your organization requires.
 That being said, here are some things built-in that you can try:

-1. As mentioned before, add as many variables and sections as you want - as you update the Google Sheet, the generator will adapt automatically.
+1. As mentioned before, add as many variables, images, and sections as you want - as you update the Google Sheet, the generator will adapt automatically.
+If you don’t want these features, don’t add them - the generator will know what to do based on the data it receives.
 2. In `Main.gs`, you’ll notice there are some additional commented-out arguments for start and end date.
 If you’re presenting on a topic that has a beginning and end (like a POC), add those arguments to your form and use the existing utility function called `calculateDuration` to get a duration between those two dates in days.
 3. Also in `Main` you’ll see that there’s another case commented out other than `Slides`.
 The generator is built using a parent `Template` class - meaning that you can create a generator for Google Docs, Google Sheets, Google Forms, etc. using the functions extended from that base class.
 As you add more classes, put them into the switch statement to be generated - and everything else will just work as expected.